programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 # Introduction

 In the last few years, [machine learning](https://en.wikipedia.org/wiki/Machine_learning) has transformed [computer vision](https://en.wikipedia.org/wiki/Computer_vision), ultimately impacting a myriad of industries and academic disciplines.
-These innovations in the processing and analysis of images has enabled large scale exploration of cultural data sets that previously required manual interpretation.
+These innovations in the processing and analysis of images have enabled large scale exploration of cultural datasets that previously required manual interpretation.
 Yet, these automated techniques come with their own set of challenges.
 Bias is rampant, and many machine learning techniques disproportionately damage women and communities of color.
 Humanities scholars, with their expertise in analyzing issues of identity and power, can serve as important bulwarks against growing digital inequality.
 Yet, the high barrier of entry in statistics and computer science required to comprehend most machine learning algorithms has meant that critical analysis of them often fails to look inside the "black box" to understand underlying mechanisms.

 This tutorial provides a beginner friendly introduction to [convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network), a subset of machine learning, that serves as the foundation for many automated image classification tasks.
 It accomplishes two goals.
 First, the tutorial provides an explicit engagement with machine learning for scholars and activists as a means of making clear how a typical machine learning model functions.
-Second, it equips humanities scholars with a methodological framework that allows them to ask new questions about their data sets.
+Second, it equips humanities scholars with a methodological framework that allows them to ask new questions about their datasets.

 # Dataset and Purpose

-Before beginning, we will need to download our data set.
-The dataset that we will be using consists of a series paintings from [ArtUK](https://artuk.org/).
+Before beginning, we will need to download our dataset.
+The dataset that we will be using consists of a series of paintings from [ArtUK](https://artuk.org/).
 ArtUK provides access to works that meet the requirements for "public ownership."
-Before the launch of ArtUK, most of the UK's paintings in public ownership were not in regular rotation.
+Before the launch of ArtUK, most of the UK's paintings in public ownership were not in regular circulation.
 To combat this, ArtUK was founded as a means of providing the general public access to these materials.

-The website allows you to view the artworks by [topic](https://artuk.org/discover/topics), and we want to use these materials as a way to train an image classifier.
+The ArtUK website allows you to view the artworks by [topic](https://artuk.org/discover/topics), and we want to use these materials as a way to train an image classifier.
 You can [download a zip file containing the images here](assets/image-classification-neural-networks/dataset.zip).
 After unzipping the file, you will find two folders called "training" and "testing."
 We will use the testing folder to test our image classifier after we are done training it.
 Inside the training folder, you will find a series of artworks divided by topic.

 For this tutorial, we will keep the purposes of our project simple.
 We want to create an image classifier that can determine which topic a new painting should go in.
 This type of analysis can be useful for historians.
 For instance, after you create a classifier, you can use it to determine which topic shows up the most frequently in a corpus over time, automate the creation of a database for artwork that may be difficult to generate by hand, or perhaps even produce an artistic project that takes the image classification topic ouptuts as inspiration.

 # What is a Neural Network

 Rather than diving deep into the code, it is helpful to gain a broader foundation of neural networks.
 Say that we have a simple task such as determining if an image is a picture of a square or triangle.
 If you have done any kind of coding, you will know that most programs require a sequence of steps to accomplish this task.
-Loops and statements (such as for, while, if, etc.) allow our programs to have branches that simulate logical thinking.
+Loops and statements (such as `for`, `while`, `if`, etc.) allow our programs to have branches that simulate logical thinking.
 In the case of determining if an image contains a shape, we may try to get the computer to count the amount of sides and display "square" if it finds four or "triangle" if it finds three.
 Distinguishing between geometric objects may seem like a relatively simple task, but it requires a programmer to not only define the characteristics of the shape but to also implement a sequence of steps to discern those characteristics.
 This task of classification becomes increasingly more difficult as we run into scenarios where the distinctions between images are more complex.
 For instance, look at the following images:

 {% include figure.html filename="cat.jpg" caption="Figure 1.
 A picture of a cat" %}
 {% include figure.html filename="dog.jpg" caption="Figure 2.
 A picture of a dog" %}